 - 520,000 carers are over 65 years of age

-- the estimated annual replacement value of care provided in 2012 is over $40.9 billion
+- the estimated replacement value of unpaid care provided in 2015 is $60.3 billion - over $1 billion per week, or 3.8% of Gross Domestic Product

-- it is estimated that carers provided 1.32 billion hours of unpaid care in 2010, with productivity loss estimated at $6.5 billion
+- it is estimated that carers will provide 1.9 billion hours of unpaid care in 2015

 - On average carers spend approximately 40 hours per week providing care.
 It is estimated that carers of someone with a mental illness spend on average 104 hours per week in the caring role.